 Short-interval scheduling, or SIS, is a great method for achieving agile workplace management.
 Under SIS, the management team frequently assesses the progress made toward daily goals in order to pinpoint potential problems, take corrective measures and continually increase productivity (Moore and Daneshgari’s groundbreaking article, The Secrets to Short-Interval Scheduling, provides detailed information on taking this step).

 At this point, everybody is working together to maximize the effectiveness of your most skilled team members.
 They also share the objective of increasing efficiency and helping the less experienced members of the workforce complete supporting tasks.

 All this planning to match tasks with skills will deliver savings and help address the shortage of skilled labor.

 Once you have maximized the effectiveness of your skilled workers, the next step to saving on labor costs is to make careful decisions about design and materials.

 Designed for one- to three-story buildings, the innovative Bautex Wall System offers a new type of labor-saving wall system that replaces wood or metal framed construction and even concrete construction methods.
 Its ease of assembly will cut down on labor costs.
 Not only does this give you an opportunity to assign appropriate work to employees with less construction experience, it also reduces the number of employees you need for your construction project.

 The weight of the Bautex Wall System’s concrete material, the built-in insulating quality of the wall and the self-anchoring stay-in-place system all cut down on installation time.
 And it provides that ease without sacrificing quality—architects and builders alike find the Bautex Wall System stronger than traditional construction materials.

-To learn more about the Bautex Wall System and whether it would be a good choice for you, visit our website.
+To learn more about the Bautex Wall System click here.